 Trash chutes will open when you wave your hand in front of them when the chute is clear to use.
 If the chute light does not turn green, please do not force it open with the handle.
 Use another trash chute door and/or submit a work request.

 Exit signs, fire extinguishers/alarms, sprinkler heads and smoke alarms are for the safety of all occupants.
 Any tampering with the Life Safety devices can cause unknown damage and/or safety risk to all occupants, visitors, and staff.

 All items to be hung may not use any nails, interior fixtures or pipes, sprinkler heads or window frames.

 Work requests submitted in the middle of the night that are considered urgent may require a JCI technician to respond in the middle of the night.
 Please be ready for a phone call or an in-person visit.

-Your RA/Residence Life Coordinator (RLC) is your best resource for questions.
+Your RA/Residence Education Coordinator (REC) is your best resource for questions.